ccparkhurst/QRcode-generator/README.md

 #README
-This is a quick and dirty QR code generator using the rqr Ruby gem.
+This is a quick and dirty QR code generator using the rqrcode Ruby gem.

 ### Installation
 Fork or clone this repo, run a bundle install, and fire up your Rails server